La0she/La0she/README.md

-## I've always been a fan of finding patterns in chaos, so now I'm a Data Analyst
+## I've always been a fan of finding patterns in chaos, so now I'm a Data Scientist